Maywitz/Vulcan-Grabber/README.md

 ```
-It would be nice if you take 10 seconds to star this repository and follow me ong ithub!! <3
+It would be nice if you take 10 seconds to star this repository and follow me on github!! <3

 Made for educational purposes only :)